Top Locations to Propose in Chicago

 Permit Fee: Inquire

-LondonHouse Chicago boasts some of the most impressive views of the Chicago River and the city’s architecture from its 22nd-floor rooftop terrace.
+LondonHouse Chicago’s 22nd-floor rooftop terrace boasts some of the most impressive views of the Chicago River and the city’s architecture.

-The most extravagant location in the entire city of Chicago to get engaged includes one bottle of Dom Perignon vintage champagne, rose petals, VIP elevator to the 23rd floor, private rooftop cupola, and the most stunning views of the Chicago skyline and river below.
+The most extravagant location in the entire city of Chicago to get engaged includes one bottle of Dom Perignon vintage champagne, rose petals, a VIP elevator to the 23rd floor, a private rooftop cupola, and stunning views of the Chicago skyline and river below.

 Work with the culinary team to craft a special menu of reimagined customizable cuisine to enjoy in LH Cupola’s original beaux-arts intimate space for memorable moments before and after s/he exclaims, “Yes!”